MHSEA/openai-chatgpt-4o-auto-selector/README.md

-# 🔄 ChatGPT Temp Chat First, Then GPT-4o + Ctrl+Space Toggle
+# 🔄 ChatGPT GPT 4o + Temp Chat Automation

 A fast and lightweight Tampermonkey userscript that: